whytekieran/Data-Representation-Project/README.md

 HTTP MEDHOD | DESCRIPTION
 ------------ | -------------
 GET | The GET method means retrieve whatever information is identified by the Request-URI.
 If the Request-URI refers to a data-producing process the produced data will be returned as the object in the response.
-POST | The POST method is used to send data to the server HEAD | The HEAD method is very similar to the GET method in what it does.
+POST | The POST method is used to send data to the server.
+The actual function that the POST method performs is determined by the server and is most likely dependent on the URL.
+HEAD | The HEAD method is very similar to the GET method in what it does.
 The main difference being it only returns the response header.
 PUT | Sets the data in the URI to that of the requested data DELETE | Deletes the data at the URI